noveltylanterns/fingers/fingers-protocol-draft.md

 ## 13. Path and Target Mapping

 The path is interpreted positionally.
 The final path segment is the target.

-Any earlier path segments are emitted before it using `@` syntax.

 Path segments are emitted in reverse order using @ syntax to preserve compatibility with legacy Finger forwarding conventions, where the chain reads right-to-left (e.g., user@host1@host2):
 - `fingers://example.com` maps to `<CRLF>`